We understand that looking for a new church home can be a daunting task.

 What if I want to visit on Wednesday night?

 Wednesday evening activities begin with dinner at 5:30 pm, which is free on your first visit.
-Enter the church through either of the doors on the Brown Street side of the building and take the stairs down to the lower level.
+During construction, use the Broad Street doors to enter the sanctuary.
+Then exit the front of the sanctuary through the door by the piano and take the stairs down to the lower level.
 Anyone you see after you enter can help you find your way.